WilliamSaysX/register-tutorial/README_EN.md

 <details>
 <summary>2.
 How to prevent account suspension?</summary>
-Please refer to our [Ultimate Guide to Prevent Account Suspension](src/【2025最新】防止ChatGPT和Claude被封和降智的终极方案.md) for proper usage of proxies and browser environments.
+Please refer to our [AI Services Account Protection Guide](tutorials/ai-2025-防封号终极指南.md) for proper usage of proxies and browser environments.
 </details>

 <details>
 <summary>3.
 What if I encounter verification issues?</summary>
-Check our [Verification Problem-Solving Guide](src/【2025亲测】注册Claude教程：解决无法发送手机验证码的问题.md) for recommended solutions.
+Check our [Claude AI Registration Without Verification](tutorials/claude-2025-无验证码注册教程.md) for recommended solutions.
 </details>

 ## ⚠️ Disclaimer